-When carrying out more complex multiplications, some children will fail to realise that multiplication is commutative and struggle to use the times tables that they know to tackle a related question. national curriculum but is included here in order to continue to consolidate and extend children's skills so they are Stage 5-ready by the end of the year.
-Children may struggle to represent scaling and correspondence problems visually (because they don't conform to the 'lots of' repeated addition imagery that some children focus on for multiplication) Children find it hard to separate how you can 'make' a number by both adding and multiplying - they may lean towards additive relationships more than multiplicative e.g. they may not have understanding of how 24 can be made of 10 and 14 as well as 6 and 4 (and other examples).
-When looking at a scaling problem, children may automatically view it as an additive relationship.
-E.g. this tree is 4m tall, this one is 12m tall so they see that as 8m taller and not 3 times as tall.
-Key Assessment Check 1.
-I can instantly recall and use multiplication and division facts for the multiplication table 2.
-I can calculate simple mental multiplications and divisions of 2-digit numbers by single digits 3.
-I can mentally calculate the result of multiplication by 0 or 1, division by 1 as well as the product of three numbers 4.
-I can divide a 1-digit or 2-digit number by 10 or 100 5.
-I can multiply a 2-digit or 3-digit number by a single digit using a formal method 6.
-I can divide a 2-digit or 3-digit number by a single digit using a written method o.
-I can alvide a 2 digit of 5 digit number by a single digit danig a written method 7.
-I can recognise and solve single operation problems (including correspondence and solve) aling problems)
+national curriculum but is included here in order to continue to consolidate and extend children's skills so they are Stage 5-ready by the end of the year.

+- 1. I can instantly recall and use multiplication and division facts for the multiplication tables up to 12x12 - 2.
+I can calculate simple mental multiplications and divisions of 2-digit numbers by single digits - 3.
+I can mentally calculate the result of multiplication by 0 or 1, division by 1 as well as the product of three numbers - 4.
+I can divide a 1-digit or 2-digit number by 10 or 100 - 5.
+I can multiply a 2-digit or 3-digit number by a single digit using a formal method - 6.
+I can divide a 2-digit or 3-digit number by a single digit using a written method - 7.
+I can recognise and solve single operation problems (including correspondence and scaling problems) - 8.
+I can recognise and solve multi-step problems

 Year 4 Unit 14: Describing Position 5 learning hours In this unit pupils explore how we can communicate position and movement mathematically.
-They look at transformations from simple turns to reflection/rotation/enlargement/translations up to similar shapes generated by enlargements, co-ordinate systems and ultimately vectors Prior Learning Core Learning Learning Leads to use mathematical vocabulary to describe position, direction and movement, including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anti-clockwise) describe positions on a 2-D grid as coordinates in the first quadrant describe movements between positions as translations of a given unit to the left/right and up/down plot specified points and draw sides to complete a given polygon identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed Exemplification Vocabulary 1. a) Write down the coordinates of point b) Plot the point (5, 3) Image: style="text-align: center;"> 2.
-The flag shape shown here is translate.
-What are the new coordinates of point C Image: style="text-align: center;"> Image: style="text-align: center;"> Image: style="text-align: center;"> Image: style="text-align: center;"> Image: style="text-align: center;"> Image: style="text-align: style="text-align: center;"> Image: ed 4 squares to the right and 2 squares up. plot coordinate point (x, y) axes x-axis y-axis origin first quadrant horizontal vertical 2-D translate translate translation across left/right up/down polygon vertex/vertices regular (and irregular) equilateral triangle isosceles triangle right-angled triangle square rectangle
+They look at transformations from simple turns to reflection/rotation/enlargement/translations up to similar shapes generated by enlargements, co-ordinate systems and ultimately vectors Prior Learning Core Learning Learning Leads to ➤ use mathematical vocabulary to describe position, direction and movement, including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anti-clockwise) describe positions on a 2-D grid as coordinates in the first quadrant describe movements between positions as translations of a given unit to the left/right and up/down plot specified points and draw sides to complete a given polygon identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed Exemplification Vocabulary 1. a) Write down the coordinates of point b) Plot the point (5, 3) 2.
+The flag shape shown here is translat What are the new coordinates of point Co ed 4 squares to the right and 2 squares up. plot coordinate point (x, y) axes x-axis y-axis origin first quadrant horizontal vertical 2-D translate translation across left/right up/down polygon vertex/vertices regular (and irregular) equilateral triangle isosceles triangle right-angled triangle square rectangle parallelogram rhombus kite pentagon hexagon octagon